ARIES-Embedded/meta-aries-msrz/README.md

 **Step 1: Clone `meta-aries-msrz` in `KAS_WORK_DIR`**

 `KAS_WORK_DIR` is the path of the KAS work directory, current working directory is the default.
-Run the below commands to clone `meta-aries-msrz` and check out corresponding tag.
+Run the below commands to clone `meta-aries-msrz`.

 ```bash
     $ cd ${KAS_WORK_DIR}